Axiomatic Construction of Hierarchical Clustering in Asymmetric Networks: Extremal ultrametrics

-According to Theorem \ref{theo_extremal_ultrametrics}, nonreciprocal clustering applied to the network $N=(X,A_X)$ yields a uniformly minimal ultrametric that satisfies axioms (A1)-(A2).
+According to Theorem \ref{theo_extremal_ultrametrics}, nonreciprocal clustering applied to a given network $N=(X,A_X)$ yields a uniformly minimal ultrametric among those output by all clustering methods satisfying axioms (A1)-(A2).
 Reciprocal clustering yields a uniformly maximal ultrametric.
-Any other clustering method abiding to (A1)-(A2) yields an ultrametric such that the distances $u_X(x,x')$ between any two pairs of nodes lie between the distances $u^{NR}_X(x,x')$ and $u^{R}_X(x,x')$ assigned by reciprocal and nonreciprocal clustering.
+Any other clustering method abiding by (A1)-(A2) yields an ultrametric such that the value $u_X(x,x')$ for any two points $x, x' \in X$ lies between the values $u^{\NR}_X(x,x')$ and $u^{\R}_X(x,x')$ assigned by nonreciprocal and reciprocal clustering.
 In terms of dendrograms, \eqref{eqn_theo_extremal_ultrametrics} implies that among all possible clustering methods, the smallest possible resolution at which nodes are clustered together is the one corresponding to nonreciprocal clustering.
 The highest possible resolution is the one that corresponds to reciprocal clustering.

-\begin{remark} \normalfont From Remark \ref{rem_recip_nonrecip}, the upper and lower bounds in \eqref{eqn_theo_extremal_ultrametrics} coincide with single linkage for symmetric networks.
-Thus, \eqref{eqn_theo_extremal_ultrametrics} becomes an equality in such context.
-Since metric spaces are particular cases of symmetric networks, Theorem \ref{theo_extremal_ultrametrics} recovers the uniqueness result in \cite{clust-um} and extends it to symmetric -- but not necessarily metric -- data.
-Further, the result in \cite{clust-um} is based on three axioms, two of which are the symmetric particular cases of the axioms of value and transformation.
-It then follows that one of the three axioms in \cite{clust-um} is redundant.
-See \cite{Anonymous} for details.